-Once upon a time there was, or will or could be, a place without suffering, without death, without survival of the fittest, without fear; a place full of spiritual harmony, enlightenment and absolute oneness: a true paradise.
+Once upon a time there was, or will, or could be, a place without suffering, without death, without survival of the fittest, without fear; a place full of spiritual harmony, enlightenment and absolute oneness: a true paradise.

 Any such paradise is ruled by omnipresent and omnibenevolent forces named God(s), regardless of which religious tradition one follows.

-This essay is about a fictive parable comparison between religions, travelling away or coming closer to spiritual harmony and about the various options one encounters on the way.
+This essay is about a fictive parable comparison between religions, travelling away or coming closer to spiritual harmony, and about the various options one encounters on the way.
 It starts from a point of disruption of harmony and the religious paths to travel back to the oneness one lost.
 It describes primarily a narrative of expansion and contraction of the human presence or footprint; it is about balancing the ecosystem.
 The article does not represent any absolute truth or a single choice; it is about what all religions may have in common, hopefully offering some food for thought.

-However, mankind can also travel that far away from paradise that people start considering themselves to be capable of reaching omniscience and become able to replace or are allowed to disrespect “God”.
-This is a kind of point of no return; meaning that when this phase is entered, first the human species’ influence will have to be reduced to ecologically balanced proportions before the religious paths become universally or fully accessible again.
+However, mankind can also travel so far away from paradise that people start considering themselves to be capable of reaching omniscience and become able to replace or are allowed to disrespect “God”.
+This is a kind of point of no return; meaning that when this phase is entered, first the human species’ influence will have to be moderated to ecologically balanced proportions before the religious paths become universally or fully accessible again.

 I have to make a strong disclaimer here.
 I look solely from a cultural communication model perspective at the differences between spiritual traditions.
 However, my knowledge is extremely limited; one can easily study the smallest grain of almost any single religion for more than a lifetime; the subject is thus limitless and beyond human comprehension.